 For most mild to moderate tension-type headaches, OTC analgesics (eg, aspirin, acetaminophen) can provide relief.
 Massaging the affected area may help.

-Behavioral and psychologic interventions (eg, relaxation and stress management techniques) are often used and are effective, especially when combined with drug treatment.
+Behavioral and psychologic interventions (eg, relaxation and stress management techniques) are often used and are effective, especially when combined with medications.